Amruthavarshini27/assignment2-koduri/README.md

 | Vizag | RK Beach | 2 hr |
 | Goa | Baaga Beach | 4 hr |
 | Banglore | Bridhavan garden | 1 hr |

+******

+# Nature Quotes
+>Look deep into nature, and then you will understand everything better. —*Albert Einstein*

+>In nature, nothing is perfect and everything is perfect.
+Trees can be contorted, bent in weird ways, and they're still beautiful. –*Alice Walker*